numba/numba/docs/src/index.rst

 With NumbaPro Python developers can define NumPy ufuncs and generalized ufuncs in Python, which are compiled to machine code dynamically and loaded on the fly.
-Additionally, NumbaPro offers developers the ability to target mutlicore and GPU architectures with Python code for both ufuncs and general-purpose code.
+Additionally, NumbaPro offers developers the ability to target multicore and GPU architectures with Python code for both ufuncs and general-purpose code.

 Finally, with NumbaPro, high-level array-expressions (slicing, vectorized